walmartlabs/concord-website/docs/getting-started/processes.md

   - `projectInfo.repoId` - the project's repository ID;
   - `projectInfo.repoName` - the repository's name;
   - `projectInfo.repoUrl` - the repository's URL;
+  - `projectInfo.repoBranch` - the repository's branch;
+  - `projectInfo.repoPath` - the repository's path (if configured);
   - `projectInfo.repoCommitId` - the repository's last commit ID;
   - `projectInfo.repoCommitAuthor` - the repository's last commit author;
   - `projectInfo.repoCommitMessage` - the repository's last commit message.
+- `processInfo`: the current process' data:
+  - `processInfo.activeProfiles` - list of active profiles used for the current execution.

 LDAP attributes must be white-listed in [the configuration](./configuration.html#ldap).